-Ataturk Airport's International Terminal is the World's Gateway to Turkey.
-Opened for commercial operations in January 2000, the terminal is designed to serve 14 million passengers annually.
-The terminal has a flexible design for expansion to accommodate 20 million passengers annually.
-Terminal features include direct pedestrian connections from the car park to all levels of the international terminal and also to the domestic terminal and Istanbul Metro System.
-Conveniently located amenities cater to a wide range of requirements for travelers.
+Istanbul Airport’s International Terminal is the second largest Airport in the World.
+Opened commercial operations in April 2019, the airport is designed to serve 200 million guests capacity annually and provides an opportunity to fly to more than 300 destinations.
+Terminal features include direct pedestrian connections from the car park to all levels of the international terminal and also to the domestic terminal.
+Istanbul Airport is equipped with high technology to provide service beyond expectations for its guests.

 SABIHA GOKCEN INTERNATIONAL AIRPORT: